rapid7/lecli/README.md

 The 'useradd' command allows you to add a user to your account.
 There are two ways to add users, depending on whether they are a new or existing user.
 A new user is a user that has no Logentries account.

 To add a new user you must provide their first and last name, and email address.
-If successfully added the CLI will print the users account information, including their newly generated user Id.
+If successfully added the CLI will print the users account information, including their newly generated user key.
 A user added via the CLI must then go to https://logentries.com/user/password-reset/ and enter their email address.
 They will then be sent a link that they can use to setup the password for their new account.

 A new user can be added using the following command
 ```
 lecli useradd -f John -l Smith -e john.smith@email.com
 ```

-To add an existing user (i.e. a user that already has a Logentries account, even if not associated with your account), you must first obtain their user Id.
-The user can obtain their user Id from the account management page of the Logentries application at https://logentries.com
+To add an existing user (i.e. a user that already has a Logentries account, even if not associated with your account), you must first obtain their user key.
+The user can obtain their user key from the account management page of the Logentries application at https://logentries.com

 An existing user can be added to your account use the following command
 ```